fajaman/tc-challenge-tone-analyzer/README.md

 In most cases, you can open folder with package.json and hit npm install>npm start:

-To build project app do the following:
+To build project app do the following actions inside project folder:

 ```
 npm init